Travel and accommodation

 The cost of accommodation depends on the type and location.
 Accommodation can range from €700 per month for single rooms in private accommodation to €1,600 per month for top-of-the-range studio apartments in new student complexes in the city centre.

 On-campus accommodation typically costs anything from €7,000 to €15,000 per year (bills included).
-Discounts are available this year and more information is available on the RCS Eye website.
+More information is available on the RCS Eye website.

 If you plan to live on-campus this year, early booking is advisable as rooms are allocated on a first-come, first-served basis.